4 Hacks For Copper Balayage (That Actually Lasts!)

 4 Tips From @chadkenyon For Maintaining Copper Balayage

-But, don’t worry!
-BTC University tapped balayage specialist and Olaplex ambassador Chad Kenyon (@chadkenyon) on how to create the perfect summer copper—and how to best preserve it.
-Here are some of Chad’s copper-loving tips and tricks.
+BTC University tapped balayage specialist and Olaplex ambassador Chad Kenyon (@chadkenyon) to create the perfect summer copper—and share his copper loving tricks on how to preserve it.

 1. Make generous use of Olaplex No.1